Please note that Tapas no longer supports Internet Explorer.

 He glanced up for a moment, green eyes glowing more than usual.
 “It looks like a puzzle,” he determined, returning to study the object with interest.

-Zhen Xue smiled at him fondly, taking the cube back when he seems finished.
-“It’s rather useless,” he admitted, putting back into his sleeve pocket.
+Zhen Xue smiled at him fondly, taking the cube back when he finished.
+“It’s rather useless,” he admitted, putting it back into his sleeve pocket.
 “But I like it.”

-There before him, Ming Yi reached out with a silent offer.
+With a tilt of his head, Ming Yi reached out his hand in a silent offer.
 Zhen Xue took one look between him and the railing that Ming Yi seemed fully prepared to heave them both over.
 “I know you’re a skilled swordsman,” Zhen Xue laughed softly.
 “But we both know you can’t fly.
 You’re the only one that can climb from this height.”

-Ming Yi chuckled, a deadly sound that makes Zhen Xue freeze to the spot.
+Ming Yi chuckled, a deadly sound that made Zhen Xue freeze to the spot.

 Did he… just laugh?
 When did he ever laugh, especially like that?
 In response, Ming Yi suddenly snatched his waist, hauling them both over the railing.